Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

 yielding $1 + d \cdot c$ basis terms (the constant $T_0$ is included only for the first feature to avoid redundant intercepts).
-The Vandermonde matrix is constructed using \texttt{numpy.polynomial.chebyshev}.
-Inputs are first mapped to $[-1,1]$ using a min-max scaler, and values outside the training range are clipped (\texttt{clip\_input}) for numerical stability.
+Inputs are first mapped to $[-1,1]$ using a min-max scaler, and values outside the training range are clipped for numerical stability.